Environmental - Cape Cod bridges program

 FHWA published a Notice of Intent (NOI) to prepare an EIS for the Cape Cod Bridges Program in the Federal Register on February 29, 2024.
 Publication of this NOI formally begins the NEPA process and initiates the scoping period to solicit public and agency comments on any element of the Program including the Purpose and Need for proposed action; Alternatives Retained for Detailed Study; and potentially significant adverse environmental impacts to be evaluated in the EIS.
 A Supplementary NOI Document, providing additional Program background and information to support the NOI, is also available for public review in the Federal Register.

-A combined Final EIS/record of decision (ROD) Document is expected to be issued toward the end of February 2026.
-A Notice of Availability of the combined Final EIS/ROD will be published in the Federal Register, announcing FHWA’s decision and the end of the NEPA process.
+A combined Final EIS/Record of Decision (ROD) Document is expected to be issued in late winter 2026.
+A Notice of Availability of the combined Final EIS/ROD will be published in the Federal Register, announcing FHWA’s decision and conclusion of the NEPA process.

 Online